-Parts may be purchased from your local authorized Taylor-Dunn Dealer
+Parts may be purchased from your local authorized Taylor-Dunn Dealer.

-When ordering parts, be sure to specify the complete model No. and serial No. of the unit.
+When ordering parts, be sure to specify the complete model number and serial number of the unit.
 Also specify the full Taylor-Dunn part number, description of part, and quantity of parts required.
 You will find a complete listing of part numbers and descriptions in the following pages of this manual.
 When ordering parts for the drive motor, also include the specifications found on the motor nameplate.
 Be sure to give complete shipping and billing address on all orders.
 Example:

-- 1 Part No. 86-501-98 Ball Joint (Left Hand Thread) - Set of 4 Part No. 70-124-00 Motor Brushes for Baldor Motor, 31⁄2 H.P., 36 Volt, Specification No. 28-1408-11704
+- 1 Part number 86-501-98 Ball Joint (Left Hand Thread) - 1 Set of 4 Part number 70-124-00 Motor Brushes for Baldor Motor, 31⁄2 H.P., 36 Volt, Specification Number 28-1408-11704

-Above parts for Model 1248B Truck, Serial No. 15039.
+Above parts for Model 1248B Truck, Serial Number 15039.

-Parts ordered under warranty must be placed with your authorized Taylor-Dunn clude original invoice number, date of shipment of vehicle, and vehicle serial
+Parts ordered under warranty must be placed with your authorized Taylor-Dunn Dealer.
+Be sure to include original invoice number, date of shipment, and vehicle serial number.

-Dealer.